Cpf716/SimpleScript/README.md

 SimpleScript is an interpreted, procedural programming language.

-It features three base types (number, string, and array) and seven subtypes (double, int, string, char, array, dictionary, and table) as well as 88 operators and 22 built-in functions.
+It features three base types (number, string, and array) and seven subtypes (double, int, string, char, array, dictionary, and table) as well as 87 operators and 26 built in functions.
+The SimpleScript Standard Library (SSL) includes another 104 functions.

 Additionally, SimpleScript supports MySQL DBMS and TCP socket programming.
+Refer to the project's `/example/socket` directory for examples.

 ## Configuration